Birmingham 2022: No room for player of the year in Silver Ferns squad

 Pulse stalwart Whitney Souness earned a recall.

-Souness is known as a specialist wing attack but Dame Noeline said she would also use her at centre, along with Shannon Saunders.
+Souness is known as a specialist wing attack but Taurua said she would also use her at centre, along with Shannon Saunders.

 "Putting her in at centre at trials just showed me actually how good she is there and of course we've got speed to burn with Whitney, Gina, and Shannon and also her ability to be able to feed the circle."